$298.29 Million in Sales Expected for FNB Co. (FNB) This Quarter

-The business also recently announced a quarterly dividend, which was paid on Thursday, March 15th.
-Stockholders of record on Monday, March 5th were paid a dividend of $0.12 per share.
-This represents a $0.48 dividend on an annualized basis and a dividend yield of 3.66%.
-The ex-dividend date of this dividend was Friday, March 2nd.
-FNB’s payout ratio is 78.69%.

-ILLEGAL ACTIVITY WARNING: “$298.29 Million in Sales Expected for FNB Co.
-(FNB) This Quarter” was first reported by Macon Daily and is owned by of Macon Daily.
-If you are reading this report on another publication, it was stolen and reposted in violation of US and international copyright & trademark laws.
-The original version of this report can be viewed at https://macondaily.com/2018/04/07/298-29-million-in-sales-expected-for-fnb-co-fnb-this-quarter-updated-updated.html.
+COPYRIGHT VIOLATION NOTICE: This article was published by Macon Daily and is owned by of Macon Daily.
+If you are reading this article on another website, it was stolen and reposted in violation of international trademark and copyright laws.
+The correct version of this article can be accessed at https://macondaily.com/2018/04/10/298-29-million-in-sales-expected-for-fnb-co-fnb-this-quarter-updated.html.

 F.N.B.
 Corporation, a financial holding company, provides a range of financial services primarily to consumers, corporations, governments, and small- to medium-sized businesses.
 The company operates through four segments: Community Banking, Wealth Management, Insurance, and Consumer Finance.
 It offers commercial banking solutions, including corporate and small business banking, investment real estate financing, business credit, capital market, and lease financing services.